-4.4.1 While in a harbour, the master of an oil tanker must operate in accordance with the Fourth Edition of the International Safety Guide for Oil Tankers and Terminals (ISGOTT).

-4.4.2 The master of a tanker must:
+- 4.4.1 While in harbour, the master of an oil tanker must operate in accordance with the International Safety Guide for Oil Tankers and Terminals (ISGOTT). - 4.4.2 The master of a tanker must: - (a) berth or moor the tanker only at such wharf or place as specified for bulk oil discharges in schedule 2 of these Bylaws, or as otherwise permitted in writing by the Harbourmaster; and

-- berth or moor the tanker only at such wharf or place as specified for bulk oil discharges in schedule 2 of these Bylaws, or as otherwise permitted in writing by the Harbourmaster; and - (b) keep the tanks containing class 3.1 or 3.2 oil cargo securely closed, except when opened for loading or discharging; and - (c) unless exempted by the Harbourmaster, ensure that sufficient motive power is available at all times to enable the vessel to be moved from the berth in case of fire or other emergency.
+- (b) keep the tanks containing Class 3 packing groups I and II oil cargo securely closed, except when opened for loading or discharging; and - (c) unless exempted by the Harbourmaster, ensure that sufficient motive power is available at all times to enable the vessel to be moved from the berth in case of fire or other emergency.